 where the arguments are as shown in the table below:

-Further examples of the Excel Complex function can be found on the Microsoft Office website.
+Further examples of the Excel Complex function are provided on the Microsoft Office website.

-If you get an error from your Excel Complex function this is likely to be one of the following :
+If you get an error from your Excel Complex function this is likely to be the #VALUE! error: